eigerco/polka-storage/docs/src/storagext-cli/market.md

 The `settle-deal-payments` command makes the storage provider receive the owed funds from storing data for their clients.
 Non-existing deal IDs will be ignored.

-Anyone can settle anyone's deals, though there's little incentive to do so as it costs gas, so Storage Provider usually ends up being the caller.
+Anyone can settle anyone's deals, though there's little incentive to do so as it costs gas, so the Storage Provider will end up being the caller most of the time.

 ### Parameters